Inexplicable768/Inexplicable768/README.md

 NOTE: see my website at infinistem.com. im focusing on it now.

-ACTIVE PROJECTS: Tetris, Doom, Mathamatica Lib
+ACTIVE PROJECTS: Block Blast C++, 3D FPS Engine, Mathamatica Lib Python

 - About Me